akshayro/akshayro.github.io/_publications/2021-jnnp-electrical biomarker.md

 permalink: /publication/2021-jnnp-electrical-biomarker
 excerpt: ''
 date: 2021-07-21
-venue: 'Journal of Neurology, Neurosurgery, and Psychiatry'
+venue: 'Journal of Neurology, Neurosurgery, & Psychiatry'
 paperurl: ''
-citation: 'Rao, A. T., Lu, C. W., Askari, A., Malaga, K. A., Chou, K. L., & Patil, P. G. (2021). &quot;Electrical biomarker predicts optimal subthalamic stimulation in Parkinson’s disease.&quot; <i>Journal of Neurology, Neurosurgery, and Psychiatry</i>.
+citation: 'Rao, A. T., Lu, C. W., Askari, A., Malaga, K. A., Chou, K. L., & Patil, P. G. (2021). &quot;Electrical biomarker predicts optimal subthalamic stimulation in Parkinson’s disease.&quot; <i>Journal of Neurology, Neurosurgery, & Psychiatry</i>.
 IN REVIEW.'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work.